 Christian communities recognize copyright as the law of the land but often lack adequate resources to trace copyright owners, obtain permission, and make the requested acknowledgement between the time when they plan worship and when the service takes place.
 Solutions to this issue include purchasing sets of worship resources such as hymn books, and subscribing to a licensing scheme (see “Annual Licences“).
 Even then, when a new congregational resource is developed (e.g., a choral or instrumental CD, a congregational outreach video, a Web presence), questions arise about how to satisfy moral and legal obligations.

 Does Copyright Law Apply to Churches?

 Yes.
 Some particular needs of churches and other organizations such as schools and libraries are recognized explicitly in law, but in general the same rules apply to churches as to anyone else.
-Churches need to get permission, as do others, to photocopy, reproduce in bulletins, make transparencies, project from a computer onto a screen, or show a video clip.
+Churches need to get permission, as do others, to photocopy, reproduce in bulletins, make transparencies, change the wording, project from a computer onto a screen, or show a video clip.